caiodelgadonew/books-pyapi/infra/README.md

 # Deploy in AWS with Terraform

+> **WARNING:** Resources running on AWS costs money, be sure to remove them if you dont need it anymore with the command `terraform destroy`

 There's many ways of deploying the terraform code.
 For all of them you need Terraform CLI version `~> 1.3.0`, which stands for allowing only the _rightmost_ version increment.

 1. Install [terraform v1.3.8](https://releases.hashicorp.com/terraform/1.3.8/) or any version that satisfies the constraints.